On the Boucksom-Zariski decomposition for irreducible symplectic varieties and bounded negativity: Bounding denominators and bounded negativity

 The above values can be found in \cite[Section 9]{mark_tor} for $K3^{[n]}$-type manifolds, in \cite{yoshi} for Kummer $n$ type, in \cite{rap_form} for O'Grady's sixfolds and \cite{mark_g2} for O'Grady's tenfolds.

-\begin{remark} There has been an effort to prove a similar boundedness result for a wider class of divisors, called Wall divisors (see \cite[Definition 1.2]{Mon}).
-Prime exceptional divisors are automatically wall divisors (see e.g. \cite[Lemma 1.4]{Mon}), while an example of a wall divisor which is not prime exceptional is obtained by considering a divisor whose class is dual to the class of a line in a projective plane inside an IHS fourfold.
-A complete boundedness result for wall divisors (with no hypothesis on the IHS deformation class) was proven in \cite{amver_last}.
+\begin{remark} There has been an effort to prove a similar boundedness result for a wider class of divisors, called wall divisors (see \cite[Definition 1.2]{Mon}).
+Prime exceptional divisors are automatically wall divisors (see e.g. \cite[Lemma 1.4]{Mon}), while an example of a wall divisor which is not prime exceptional is obtained by considering a divisor whose class is dual to the class of a line in a projective plane inside a smooth irreducible symplectic fourfold.
+A complete boundedness result for wall divisors (with no hypothesis on the deformation class of the irreducible symplectic manifold) was proven in \cite{amver_last}.
 However their result does not give an explicit bound, which is what we need and prove here to obtain an explicit bound for the denominators.
-The result is rather formulated for MBM classes, but these are exactly the classes of curves dual to wall divisors (see e.g. \cite[Remark 2.4]{TAMS}. \end{remark}
+The result is rather formulated for MBM classes, but these are exactly the classes of curves dual to wall divisors (see e.g. \cite[Remark 2.4]{TAMS}). \end{remark}

 \begin{corollary} Let $X$ be a projective irreducible symplectic variety of dimension $>2$.
 Assume that the conclusions of Propositions \ref{prop:druel_prime} and \ref{prop:mark_prime} hold for $X$.
 Then the denominators of the coefficients of the positive and negative parts in the Boucksom-Zariski decompositions of all effective Cartier divisors are bounded by $(4\card(A_X))^{\rho(X)-1}!$.
 In particular, on every $Y$ deformation equivalent to $X$ these coefficients are globally bounded by $(4\card(A_X))^{h^{1,1}(X)-1}!$ \end{corollary} \begin{proof} The first part follows immediately from the proof of Theorem \ref{ZariskiBNC} and Proposition \ref{prop:BNChk}.
-For the second statement we use the fact that the lattices $(H^2(X,\mathbb{Z}), q)$ and $(H^2(Y,\mathbb{Z}), q)$ are isometric to each other by Ehresmann Lemma. \end{proof}
+For the second statement we use the fact that the lattices $(H^2(X,\mathbb{Z}), q)$ and $(H^2(Y,\mathbb{Z}), q)$ are isometric to each other follows from by Ehresmann's Lemma and \cite{Beau84}. \end{proof}